chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

 And here is the resulting [pdf file](https://fz-juelich.sciebo.de/index.php/s/yIANyTztEprayuI).

-The JuPedSim guide is now available in [PDF-format](https://github.com/JuPedSim/JuPedSim.github.io/blob/master/jps_guide/JuPedSim.pdf).
+The JuPedSim guide can be produced as a pdf file.
+See [PDF-format](https://github.com/JuPedSim/jpscore/blob/master/docs/README.md#producing-a-pdf-file-of-the-documentation).

 ## Tips